grafana/loki/docs/sources/clients/promtail/logrotation.md

 ### Kubernetes

+[Kubernetes Service Discovery in Promtail](https://grafana.com/docs/loki/latest/clients/promtail/scraping/#kubernetes-discovery) also uses file-based scraping.
+Meaning, logs from your pods are stored on the nodes and Promtail scrapes them from those files.

 We can [configure](https://kubernetes.io/docs/concepts/cluster-administration/logging/#log-rotation) the `kubelet` process running on each node to manage log rotation via two configs.

 1. `containerLogMaxSize` - It defines the maximum size of the container log file before it is rotated.
 For example: "5Mi" or "256Ki".
 Default: "10Mi".